artsy/positron/README.md

 ```

 - Create a dummy channel
   In order to write articles, you will need to be a member of a channel.
-If you are an Artsy dev, it might be easier to point your MONGOHQ_URL to the staging database.
-Otherwise, here are the steps to backfill some required data:
+If you are an Artsy dev, you will likely want to point your MONGOHQ_URL to the staging database.
+Because staging/production databases are protected on our VPC, it is required that you give user permissions to your AWS account and run the [Tunnelblick VPN](https://tunnelblick.net/) while connecting to the database.
+See details on [setting up a VPN connection here](https://github.com/artsy/infrastructure/blob/master/README.md#vpn).

+  If using a local database, use these steps to backfill required data:

 1. Create a collection called `channels` in a `positron` db in your mongo database (You can use the mongo shell or a simple UI like Robomongo.)
 2. Add a document with the following fields: